French Open: History

-Officially named in French les Internationaux de France de Tennis (the "French Internationals of Tennis" in English), the tournament itself uses the name Roland-Garros in all languages, and it is usually called the French Open in English.
-(The stadium and tournament are both hyphenated as Roland-Garros because French spelling rules dictate that in the name of a place or event named after a person, the elements of the name are joined with a hyphen.)
+Officially named in French Internationaux de France de Tennis ("French Internationals of Tennis"), the tournament uses the name Roland-Garros in all languages, and it is usually called the French Open in English.

-In 1891 the Championnat de France, which is commonly referred to in English as the French Championships, began.
+In 1891, the Championnat de France, which is commonly referred to in English as the "French Championships", began.
 This was only open to tennis players who were members of French clubs.
 The first winner was H. Briggs, a Briton who resided in Paris and was a member of the Club Stade Français.
-In the final he defeated P. Baigneres in straight sets.
+In the final, he defeated P. Baigneres in straight sets.
 The first women's singles tournament, with four entries, was held in 1897.
 The mixed doubles event was added in 1902 and the women's doubles in 1907.
 In the period of 1915–1919, no tournament was organized due to World War I. This tournament was played until 1924, using four venues: